ISAIAH

 CHAPTER 9

-2. The people had cursed God before but now would praise Him because he brought salvation to them (see 8:21).
+2. The people had cursed God before but now would praise Him because he brought light and salvation to them (see 8:21, 22).
+(The more common interpretation is this refers to Jesus).

 CHAPTER 10

-2. Their pride made them believe they had accomplished all things by their own power.
+2. The pride of the Assyrians made them boast they had accomplished all things by their own power instead of the power of the true God.

 CHAPTER 11